insight-platform/Savant/docs/source/savant_101/90_artist.rst

 Artist Usage
 ============

-Often, in the step of development or due to business needs the pipeline must display ongoing metadata on the frames.
+Often, during the development or due to business needs the pipeline must display ongoing metadata on the frames.
 You may use OpenCV CUDA functionality within a specially developed ``pyfunc`` to do that.
 However, Savant provides a special facility that automatically displays frequently used primitives.
 This function is called ``draw_func``.
 The ``draw_func`` feature uses the so-called :py:class:`~savant.utils.artist.artist_gpumat.Artist` object which implements displaying a number of primitives like text labels, bounding boxes, etc. The :py:class:`~savant.utils.artist.artist_gpumat.Artist` object also can be used directly from any ``pyfunc``, but in current section we discuss the use of the ``draw_func`` function.

 To set the parameters for the draw_func operation, the general parameters section is used, since the rendering step always occurs in a fixed place: after the completion of all elements of the pipeline, before passing frames and metadata to external consumers.